Timur: Military leader

 By about 1360, Timur had gained prominence as a military leader whose troops were mostly Turkic tribesmen of the region.
 He took part in campaigns in Transoxiana with the Khan of the Chagatai Khanate.
 Allying himself both in cause and by family connection with Qazaghan, the dethroner and destroyer of Volga Bulgaria, he invaded Khorasan at the head of a thousand horsemen.
 This was the second military expedition that he led, and its success led to further operations, among them the subjugation of Khwarazm and Urgench.

 Following Qazaghan's murder, disputes arose among the many claimants to sovereign power.
 Tughlugh Timur of Kashgar, the Khan of the Eastern Chagatai Khanate, another descendant of Genghis Khan, invaded, interrupting this infighting.
-Timur was sent to negotiate with the invader but joined with him instead and was rewarded with Transoxania.
-At about this time, his father died and Timur also became chief of the Berlas.
-Tughlugh then attempted to set his son Ilyas Khoja over Transoxania, but Timur repelled this invasion with a smaller force.
+Timur was sent to negotiate with the invader but joined with him instead and was rewarded with Transoxiana.
+At about this time, his father died and Timur also became chief of the Barlas.
+Tughlugh then attempted to set his son Ilyas Khoja over Transoxiana, but Timur repelled this invasion with a smaller force.

 Rise to power

-It was in this period that Timur reduced the Chagatai khans to the position of figureheads while he ruled in their name.
+In this period, Timur reduced the Chagatai khans to the position of figureheads while he ruled in their name.
 Also during this period, Timur and his brother-in-law Amir Husayn, who were at first fellow fugitives and wanderers, became rivals and antagonists.
 The relationship between them became strained after Husayn abandoned efforts to carry out Timur's orders to finish off Ilya Khoja (former governor of Mawarannah) close to Tashkent.

 Timur gained followers in Balkh, consisting of merchants, fellow tribesmen, Muslim clergy, aristocracy and agricultural workers, because of his kindness in sharing his belongings with them.
 This contrasted Timur's behavior with that of Husayn, who alienated these people, took many possessions from them via his heavy tax laws and selfishly spent the tax money building elaborate structures.
 Around 1370, Husayn surrendered to Timur and was later assassinated, which allowed Timur to be formally proclaimed sovereign at Balkh.
 He married Husayn's wife Saray Mulk Khanum, a descendant of Genghis Khan, allowing him to become imperial ruler of the Chaghatay tribe.